Synonymsfornotverygood/report_generator/README.md

 ## Requirements

-Python3 is required to be installed on the computer.
-Also, the python3 Venv package is required to be installed.
+Python3 installation is required.
+The Python3 Venv package is recommended.

-If Python3 is not available program can be ran by downloading executable files found in zipped in the dist_zip directory.
+If Python3 is not available - the project can be run by downloading the executables folder that matches the OS that your computer uses.
+The project can be started by opening the report-generator file.

-Further project requirements for external Python libraries can be found in the requirements.txt file.
-This file is located in the root folder of the project directory.

-The rest of the process of the project's setup is outlined in the installation section below.

 ## Installation